Updated: May 10

 I can hear your arguments.
 I can hear you speak of safety.
 I can hear you argue personal responsibility.
 I can hear you say you didn’t know it was happening or you don’t believe you can make a difference.

 I get all of that.
-I believe we should use wisdom so that our families are safe but that doesn’t mean we slam our doors to everyone.
+I believe we should use wisdom so that our families are safe but that doesn’t mean we slam our doors to everyone or don't examine the bias and prejudice of our own hearts.
 I believe people should take ownership of their own choices but I know sometimes we all need help.
 I believe the problem can seem so large that we don’t think our contribution matters but together our contributions can impact the world one individual at a time.

 Philippians 2:4 ESV